fluxxcode/egui-file-dialog/README.md

 - Option to show or hide hidden files and folders
 - Navigation buttons to open the parent or previous directories
 - Search for items in a directory
+- Add file filters the user can select from a dropdown
 - Shortcut for user directories (Home, Documents, ...) and system disks
 - Pin folders to the left sidebar
 - Manually edit the path via text